 As a result of the partnership working to support charge point delivery across London, we are leading the way in the electric revolution, with more than 8,600 public charging points installed across the Capital, a third of the UK’s total (December 2021), and an 85 per cent increase since 2019.

 A range of different charge points have been installed in London, operated by different suppliers.
-All charge points in London can be found on the online interactive charging map provided by Zap Map.
-As yet, there isn’t a universal connector for EVs and charge points, so it is recommended that drivers check their car’s handbook and the charging network provider websites for more specific information on compatibility.
+All charge points can be found on the online interactive charging map provided by Zap Map.

-The following three types of charge point make up the EV charging network in London:
+The following three types of charge point make up the public EV charging network in London:

 Slow charge points

 Slow charge points are defined as those that provide power up to 7kW.
 They are best used for long, often overnight charging and usually take 6 or more hours to deliver a full charge.

 Most electric car drivers charge their vehicle at home using a slow charger.
 Grants are available for the delivery of electric vehicle charging infrastructure at home and workplaces.

 For the 60% of London residents who do not have access to off-street parking, this isn’t always possible.
 To overcome this, London boroughs have delivered thousands of slow EV charge points on-street, making it possible for those without off-street parking to charge their vehicle near their home.
 These charge points are often installed in or on lamp post columns and have been majority funded through the Go Ultra Low Cities Scheme (GULCS) or the on-street residential charge point scheme funded by the Office for Zero Emission Vehicles.

 London residents who do not have off-street parking can suggest a location for the delivery of an on-street electric vehicle charge point near to where you live through their borough.
 Details of how to do this can be found online here.